masato1122/auto-kappa/docs/source/installation.rst

 .. warning::

-    There is an error when Pymatgen calls the PAW potential of W.
+    There is an error when ASE calls the PAW potential of W.
-    Although Pymatgen calls W_pv (see pymatgen.io.vasp.MPRelaxSet.yaml),
+    Although ASE calls W_pv (see ase.calculators.vasp.setups) ase the recommended potential, it is replaced by W_sv in ver.5.4.
-    it is no longer available.
-The current recommended PAW potential for W is W_sv.
-    We will solve this issue, otherwise you need to modify MPRelaxSet.yaml
+    We will solve this issue, otherwise you need to modify the setups.py.

 Phonondb